 Folkestone and Hythe

 § This page gives an overview of the Folkestone and Hythe local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Folkestone and Hythe stretches along the Kent coast from the Channel Tunnel terminal at Folkestone to the shingle beaches of Dungeness.
 Folkestone itself has a regenerated harbour, coastal park, and creative quarter, while Hythe is a historic town with a seafront promenade, canal, and medieval churches.
 Inland, the North Downs rise with views across the Channel, while Romney Marsh spreads across the south with open, flat landscapes and scattered churches.
 Dungeness, a vast shingle headland with lighthouses and unique habitats, highlights the district’s distinctive geography.